-Moving platforms such as airplanes and vessels in busy airports and ports located in APAC major cities represent cases where only satellite connectivity is possible, at least most of the time.
+Moving platforms such as airplanes and vessels in busy airports and ports represent cases where only satellite connectivity is possible, at least most of the time.
 For terrestrial transport, satellite can play a supplemental, but critical role for some cases.
 In this context, satellites can provide stand-alone links to moving platforms or provide connectivity directly to connected devices.
-Use cases that are envisioned for satellite services include (Exhibit 2.6):12
+Use cases that are envisioned for satellite services include (Exhibit 2.6):